amail/alphamail-nodejs-client/README.md

 > Set the identity of the contact.
 Note!
 Currently only handled when setting a receiver contact.

 ### EmailMessagePayload

+>Entity that holds data used when queueing a new email.

 ```var payload = new alphamail.EmailMessagePayload();```